GovTechSG/apex-signature-validator/README.md

 # APEX Signature Validator
 The Apex Signature Validator is an AngularJS application that assists APEX API consumers in verifying whether signatures are generated correctly in their applications when making restful API calls to the APEX API Gateway.

+You can find out more about Apex signature generation from our reference Node.js implementation at https://github.com/GovTechSG/node-apex-api-security.

 ## Running Apex Signature Validator
 Download and extract the latest [release](https://github.com/GovTechSG/apex-signature-validator/releases) and run `index.html` directly in your browser.